 Unless otherwise approved by the COPS Office, approved consultant rates will be based on the salary a consultant receives from his or her primary employer, as applicable, up to \$650 per day.
 If individuals receive fringe benefits from their primary employer, such fringe benefit costs should not be included in the calculation of consultant rates.
-For consultant or contractor rates that exceed \$650 per day, the COPS Office requires written justification if the consultants or contractors are hired through a noncompetitive bidding process.
-The recipient must provide justification for any consultant rate in excess of \$650 per day and receive

-COPS Office approval of that rate before drawing down award funds.
+For consultant or contractor rates that exceed \$650 per day, the COPS Office requires written justification.
+The recipient must provide justification for any consultant rate in excess of \$650 per day and receive COPS Office approval of that rate before drawing down award funds.
+An organization may not expend award funds or drawdown reimbursements for consultant rate increase requests until after the request has been approved by the COPS Office in writing.
 Any organization that does not provide sufficient written justification as outlined in the following section will be limited to \$650 per day for each consultant or contractor.
 Please note that this does not mean that the rate can or should be \$650 for all consultants.